-These were the opinions of Ludlow and Svdney, of Milton and Harrington: these were principles defended by the pen of the learned, enlightened, and renowned Locke; and even judge Blackstone, in his excellent commentaries on the laws of England, has observed, "that trial by jury and the liberties of the people went out together."
-Indeed, most of the learned and virtuous writers that have adorned qualified him for the investigation of the claims, and the defence of the rights of mankind He died on his return from a vovage to Europe, a short time before war was actually commenced between Great Britain and the colonies the pages of literature from generation to generation, in an island CHAP XXX celebrated for the erudite and comprehensive genius of its inhabitants, 1.7.8.3 have enforced these rational and liberal opinions
+These were the opinions of Ludlow and Sydney, of Milton and Harrington: these were principles defended by the pen of the learned, enlightened, and renowned Locke; and even judge Blackstone, in his excellent commentaries on the laws of England, has observed, "that trial by jury and the liberties of the people went out together."
+Indeed, most of the learned and virtuous writers that have adorned the pages of literature from generation to generation, in an island celebrated for the erudite and comprehensive genius of its inhabitants, have enforced these rational and liberal opinions.